SpaCeFormer: Fast Proposal-Free Open-Vocabulary 3D Instance Segmentation: Experiments

-\noindentbold{Implementation Details.} We train on 4 nodes $\times$ 8 NVIDIA H100 GPUs (80GB each) with batch size 32 for 25k iterations ($\sim$1.5 days) using Muon~\cite{jordan2024muon} and AdamW.
-Inference is performed on a single NVIDIA H100 GPU; the reported 0.14s per scene is the end-to-end total for voxelization + backbone forward + proposal-free decoder + mask extraction, and excludes one-time CLIP text encoding ($\sim$0.02s, amortized across scenes).
-We primarily evaluate open-vocabulary 3D \emph{instance} segmentation, and report semantic segmentation as an auxiliary task.
+\noindentbold{Implementation Details.} \looseness=-1 We train on 4 nodes $\times$ 8 NVIDIA H100 GPUs with batch size 32 for 25k iterations ($\sim$1.5 days) using Muon~\cite{jordan2024muon} and AdamW.
+End-to-end per-scene inference latency (voxelization + backbone + decoder + mask extraction; FP16 autocast, batch 1, single NVIDIA GB200) is \textbf{0.12\,s on ScanNet200, 0.22\,s on Replica, and 0.30\,s on ScanNet++}, tracking per-scene point counts ($\sim$170k, $\sim$800k, $\sim$1.6M avg, respectively); one-time CLIP text encoding ($\sim$0.02\,s) is excluded as it amortizes across scenes.
+The decoder scales near-linearly in $N$ ($\propto N^{0.98}$, $R^2{=}0.97$; Fig.~\ref{fig:latency_vs_points}), matching the $\mathcal{O}(N\cdot Q)$ cross-attention gather over $Q{=}100$ queries; total latency scales sub-linearly ($\propto N^{0.39}$) because the sparse-conv backbone depends on voxel topology and dominates at small $N$, ceding to the decoder for $N{\gtrsim}800$k.
+We primarily evaluate open-vocabulary 3D \emph{instance} segmentation.